 My Own CTI Journey

 Today, just as CTI has evolved, we have as well.
-Our mission of improving interactions remains the same, but we now offer DaVinci, an XiPaaS (Experience Integration Platform as a Service), so businesses can focus on driving value to their customers through their own unique experiences rather than focusing on the mechanics of CTI.
+Our mission of improving interactions remains the same, but we now offer DaVinci, an Interaction Orchestration Platform.
+Businesses can now focus on driving value to their customers through their own unique experiences rather than focusing on the mechanics of the technology.

 26 years ago, CTI captivated me with its unlimited potential to bring people together through better interactions and it captivates me even more today.